SeeSharpist/Nova-Salesforce-Logger/README.md

 ## Overview

 Another logging framework!
-I wanted a fast, no frills logger to store durable logs for future viewing without require an active debug trace.
-The main point is to be incredibly simpe to use, without all of the bloat of some of the more popular logging frameworks.
+I wanted a fast, no frills logger to store durable logs for future viewing without requiring an active debug trace.
+The main point is to be incredibly simple to use, without all of the bloat of some of the more popular logging frameworks.

 **Deploy to Salesforce Org:**
 [![Deploy](https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png)](https://githubsfdeploy.herokuapp.com/?owner=seesharpist&repo=Nova-Salesforce-Logger&ref=main)

 ## Features: ##
  - **Single-line API** for logging events within Salesforce
- - Leverages Salesforce's **Platform Event** architecture for real-real teim event monitoring and robust integrations
+ - Leverages Salesforce's **Platform Event** architecture for real-time event monitoring and robust integrations
  - Uses out-of-the-box Apex **LoggingLevel** enum values
  - Included batch/scheduled class delete log records as defined by your own retention policy
  - Customizable, single-page Logging Dashboard